-I downloaded the latest Windows ISO image and did a Clean Install rather than doing an upgrade.
+I downloaded the latest Windows ISO image and did a Clean Install rather than an upgrade.
 So I backed up everything to my server and started the installation process.
 The installation process went very smoothly without any issues!

-Once I reached the desktop, I checked to see if my drivers had got installed.
-Everything had got installed but they were pretty basic.
-I know for a fact that my laptop screen looked a lot nicer before, but the basic drivers now had messed it up.
+Once I reached the desktop, I checked to see if my drivers had installed it.
+Everything had got installed, but they were pretty basic.
+I know my laptop screen looked a lot nicer before, but the basic drivers now had messed it up.
 But my Sound and Bluetooth drivers had been installed.

-So I decided to install all the drivers from scratch, since most of the OEM drivers and generic drives offered by Microsoft are at times, different.
-Well, here my nightmare with my ATI Display driver installation.
+So I decided to install all the drivers from scratch since most of the OEM and generic drives offered by Microsoft are, at times, different.
+Well, here is my nightmare with my ATI Display driver installation.

 I downloaded the ATI display drivers from the OEM website.
-Even if it’s outdated, I knew for a fact it works fine, since it was working on my earlier Windows version.
+Even if it’s outdated, I knew it works fine since it was working on my earlier Windows version.

 I went to Device Manager and uninstalled the generic drivers.

 I then opened Program Compatibility Troubleshooter and ran the program again.

 So I followed this guide on how to uninstall the ATI Display driver.
-There are other ways just to force Windows to recognize the drivers, but I badly need ATI CCC to works, because I connect my laptop to an HDTV and the scaling is all messed up.
-But with ATI CCC I can adjust it properly.
+There are other ways just to force Windows to recognize the drivers, but I badly need ATI CCC to work because I connect my laptop to an HDTV, and the scaling is all messed up.
+But with ATI CCC, I can adjust it properly.

 Then I installed the chipset, sound, and other necessary drivers, but none of the drivers worked.
 I had to change the compatibility to Windows 7.